mobify/mobifyjs/docs/konf-reference.md

 ## 3\. `context.data(key)`

-Returns the value of an previously-assigned key in the konf object.
+Returns the value of a previously-assigned key in the konf object.
 Since the konf object is evaluated from top to bottom, it is possible to access previous keys in later assignments.
 For example you may wish to reuse a selection made for the `content` within `footer`.

     'content': function() {
         return $('.page-content')